caioberkley/caioberkley/README.md

 - Code refactoring, merge conflict resolution, and supporter of the code review culture (Xcode, Visual Studio).

 P.S.: I always try to see the bright side of things and be understanding (an incurable optimist)!

 Hobbies:

-- Enthusiast of new technologies Artificial Intelligence, Virtual Reality, IoT;
+- Enthusiast of new technologies AI, Virtual Reality, IoT;
 - Comics, books, movies, music, and pop culture;
 - Video games, board games, and card games;
 - Drawing (both manually and digitally);